 1. What kinds of discrimination are against state law in Alaska?

-The Alaska Human Rights Law makes it illegal for an employer to discriminate on the basis of race, religion, color, national origin, gender, and physical or mental disability.
+The Alaska Human Rights Law makes it illegal for an employer to discriminate on the basis of race, religion, color, national origin, sex, and physical or mental disability.
 And, in some instances, it is illegal for an employer to discriminate on the basis of age, marital status, changes in marital status, pregnancy, or parenthood.
 A separate law , along with the Human Rights Law, prohibits discrimination on the basis of mental illness.

 In Alaska, courts have determined that Alaska law should be interpreted more broadly than federal law, because it is the mission of the state to eradicate discrimination, so in certain cases protection under state law may be greater than under federal law.